bgallie/tnt2/tnt2.1.md

       -o, --outputFile string    Name of the file containing the encrypted/decrypted plaintext.
       -f, --proformafile string  the file name containing the proforma machine to use.

-## decode
+## decrypt
-Decode a file encoded by the TNT2 Infinite (with respect to the plaintext) Key Encryption System.
+Decrypt a file encoded by the TNT2 Infinite (with respect to the plaintext) Key Encryption System.
 ### Usage:
-  tnt2 decode [flags]
+  tnt2 decrypt [flags]

 ### Flags:

-      -h, --help   help for decode
+      -h, --help   help for decrypt

 ### Global Flags:
           --config string         config file (default is $HOME/.tnt2.yaml)